 - Family history of testicular cancer or other disorders of the scrotum

-- Personal medical history, such as previous scrotal masses, undescended testicle or congenital defects related to the genitals
+- Personal medical history, including previous scrotal masses, undescended testicle or congenital defects related to the genitals

 - Questions to ask your doctor

-- How long will it take to find out the results of tests?
+- How long will it take to get the test results?

 - If the scrotal mass is cancerous (malignant), what are the next steps?

-- If the scrotal mass isn't cancerous, will we need to treat the condition?
+- If the scrotal mass isn't cancerous, will I need treatment?

 What to expect from your doctor

-- When did you first discover a lump or experience other symptoms associated with a scrotal mass?
+- When did you discover a lump or experience other symptoms associated with a scrotal mass?

-- Have you had symptoms that may suggest a bacterial or viral infection, such as fever or blood or pus in your urine?
+- Have you had fever or blood or pus in your urine?